State Trade Expansion Program (STEP)

 - STEP awardee Terms and Conditions

 STEP awards are managed and provided at the local level by state government organizations.
-The program is managed at the national level by the SBA’s Office of International Trade.
+The program is managed at the national level by SBA’s Office of International Trade.